MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/the-app-certification-process.md

 ### Malware test

 - This test checks your app for viruses, malware, and unwanted applications using static and dynamic scanning technologies.
 If your app fails this test, you'll need to check your development system by running the latest antivirus software, then rebuild your app's package on a clean system.
+- It is highly recommended that you scan your app with Microsoft Defender or other consumer antivirus software compatible with Windows to ensure it is free from  malware and unwanted apps

 ### Silent install

-- This test checks if your app can install silently without any user interfaces visible to the user.
+  This test checks typically checks for the following behavior in your app
+- Can install silently without any user interfaces visible to the user.
 Any installer parameters you provide will be used when installing your package.
+- Can be successfully installed when logged in with a standard user account
+- Is able to make an entry in the Windows Start menu and Programs list, so users are able to discover it.
+If your app does not need to do this, you should mention this in the      'Notes for Certification' section of your submission
+- Your app's installer is configured appropriately for Windows to query information such as ProductName, Publisher Name, Default Language, Version info (as applicable) in places where customers expect to find such information such as ‘Add/Remove Programs’ in Windows.
+This information is part of your app’s installer package.
+See [setting installer properties](https://docs.microsoft.com/windows/win32/msi/property-reference#product-information-properties) with for more details on how to set properties for your Windows installer
+- Can uninstall cleanly without leaving remnants of files, folder, registry entries

 ### Standalone/offline installer